 - Higher likelihood of developing chronic kidney disease

 - Laxative dependence: Though laxatives might offer temporary relief, if they are used for weeks or months they can cause lazy bowels – where the muscles in your colon weaken and lose some of their ability to contract, which worsens constipation.
-This problem occurs after using over the counter laxatives from the chemist, but don’t be fooled into thinking that “natural” laxatives are better.
+This problem occurs after using over the counter laxatives from the pharmacist, but don’t be fooled into thinking that “natural” laxatives are better.
 Choices like senna (or sennacot) and cassia also cause similar problems and they can initiate the onset of painful cramps as well.
 So if possible, avoid laxatives and if you do try them as a last resort, limit their use to one or two days.

 Foods To Combat Constipation